LeonardA-L/techio-what-new-in-node-8/markdowns/post.md

 Node 8.0.0 is here!
 It enters Node's Long Term Support roadmap and it brings some new interesting features.
-The complete release note is available on [the official node blog](https://nodejs.org/en/blog/release/v8.0.0/) but let's take a look at the some of the highlights:
+The complete release note is available on [the official node blog](https://nodejs.org/en/blog/release/v8.0.0/) but let's take a look at the some of the highlights :)

 ---------

-# promisify
+# Promisify

+Standard callback style APIs, such as `fs.readFile(path, callback)` or `request(path, callback)` can now be wrapped into promises with the help of `util.promisify()`.
+It creates a function that returns a promise.

 @[Promisify]({"stubs": ["promisify.js", "file-to-read.txt"], "command": "bash -c 'chmod +x promisify-run.sh && ./promisify-run.sh'"})